Altermagnetic polarons: the fate of alter magnetic band splittings at strong coupling

 However, a large set of AMs are actually strongly correlated Mott insulators, with band gaps determined by the Hubbard electron-electron interaction~\cite{Guo23}.
-This comprises, e.g., a series of transition metal fluoride AMs with rutile structure~\cite{Guo23}, vanadates~\cite{CUONO2023171163}, or the recently discovered layered AM La$_2$O$_3$Mn$_2$Se$_2$ \cite{Wei24}.
+This comprises, e.g., a series of transition metal fluoride AMs with rutile structure~\cite{Guo23}, vanadates~\cite{CUONO2023171163}, recently discovered layered AM La$_2$O$_3$Mn$_2$Se$_2$ \cite{Wei24,2025arXiv250621661G}, and potentially transition metal oxychalcogenides~\cite{PhysRevLett.104.216405,s31h-hk2v}.
 It is well known that in canonical correlated antiferromagnets the band-picture fails as many-body effects strongly renormalize quasiparticle dispersions all the way down to the magnetic energy scale, and at the same time vehemently reorganize spectral weights (SWs)~\cite{Damascelli2003, Lee2006}.
 This raises the question as to the fate of altermagnets and their dynamical properties in the strongly correlated and Mott insulating regime.